RyanHUNGry/league-of-legends-modeling/README.md

 Here is the result of our permutation test:

+<iframe src="assets/fairnesstest.html" width=800 height=600 frameBorder=0></iframe>

-Our permutation test resulted in a p-value of **0.242**, which is greater than our significance level of 0.01 so we **fail to reject the null hypothesis**.
-Thus, there is statistical evidence that implies our model is fair with respect to a team getting or not getting first baron - this is not an absolute conclusion.
+Our permutation test resulted in a p-value of **0.1733**, which is greater than our significance level of 0.01 so we **fail to reject the null hypothesis**.
+Thus, there is statistical evidence that implies our model is fair with respect to a team getting or not getting first baron - however, this is not an absolute conclusion.